Main content

 Definition and intuition

-We write the dot product with a little dot dot between the two vectors (pronounced "a dot b"):
+We write the dot product with a little dot between the two vectors (pronounced "a dot b"):

-If we break this down factor by factor, the first two are \|, a, with, vector, on top, \| and \|, b, with, vector, on top, \|.
-These are the magnitudes of a, with, vector, on top and b, with, vector, on top, so the dot product takes into account how long vectors are.
-The final factor is cosine, left parenthesis, theta, right parenthesis, where theta is the angle between a, with, vector, on top and b, with, vector, on top.
+If we break this down factor by factor, the first two are a and b.
+These are the magnitudes of a and b, so the dot product takes into account how long vectors are.
+The final factor is cos(θ), where θ is the angle between a and b.
 This tells us the dot product has to do with direction.

-Another way to think about theta is to imagine one vector dropping a shadow on to the other.
+Another way to think about θ is to imagine one vector dropping a shadow on to the other.
 When the angle is small, the shadow lands far from the origin and the dot product is large.

 A better way to compute the dot product

-When we need to find a dot product in multivariable calculus, we typically have only the coordinates of a, with, vector, on top and b, with, vector, on top.
-Calculating \|, a, with, vector, on top, \|, \|, b, with, vector, on top, \|, cosine, left parenthesis, theta, right parenthesis would force us to find two square roots and a cosine, which is a lot of work!
+When we need to find a dot product in multivariable calculus, we typically have only the coordinates of a and b.
+Calculating abcos(θ) would force us to find two square roots and a cosine, which is a lot of work!
 Luckily, there is an easier way.
 Just multiply corresponding components and then add:

 Although the example above features 3D vectors, this formula extends for vectors of any length.